© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 This is confidence.

 This feels like freedom.
 This feels like radiance.
 This is the very definition of success.
 Anyone can take anything away from us.
-They can take away our money, our career at the drop of a hat, we can lose jobs, partners, have acid thrown on our pretty faces, have our life collapse…but no one can take away the feeling that we own ourselves; and that we are capable.
+They can take away our money, our career at the drop of a hat, we can lose jobs, partners, have acid thrown on our pretty faces, have our life collapse right before our eyes…but no one can take away the feeling that we own ourselves; and that we are capable.

 You know what I believe capability is?